DeBr1x/Number-Classification-AI/README.md

     - Press `P` to switch to pencil mode.
     - Press `E` to switch to eraser mode.
     - Press `C` to clear the grid.
-    - Press `S` to convert the drawing to grayscale.

 3. The histogram on the right side of the window will update every 1.5 seconds with the predicted probabilities for each digit (0-9).